Alvearie/FHIR-from-Jupyter/README.md

 2. FHIR in Spark
 3. Predictive Modeling

-Notebooks 1 and 3 should work from almost any Jupyter notebook environment, but notebook 2 uses Apache Spark to process bulk FHIR resources into a dataframe and therefor must run in a Jupyter environment with access to Spark.

-Notebook 1 is configured to use an instance of the IBM FHIR Server running on IBM Cloud which has been loaded with sample data generated from the Synthea(TM) Patient Generator.
+Notebook 1 is configured to use an instance of the [IBM FHIR Server](https://github.com/IBM/FHIR) (running on IBM Cloud) which has been loaded with sample data generated from the Syntheat™️ Patient Generator.

 Notebook 2 requires access to a Cloud Object Store with FHIR R4 resources from [SyntheticMass](https://synthea.mitre.org/downloads).

 Notebook 3 builds a predictive model from Parquet files that are built in notebook 2 from features extracted from the FHIR resources.

+Notebooks 1 should work from almost any Jupyter notebook environment, but notebooks 2 and 3 use Apache Spark to process bulk FHIR resources into a dataframe and therefor must run in a Jupyter environment with access to Spark.

 ## Getting started